Cupola's Hot Links

 The Royal Institute of British Architects official website.
 Similar to the A.I.A. site described above, except from a British perspective.

 The Society of Architectural Historians.
-Beyond being the official site for this group, this website offers some interesting architectural study tours, brief biographies of American architects, an architectural image exchange and more.
+Beyond being the official site for this group, this website offers some interesting architectural study tours, digital resources including brief biographies of American architects and an architectural image exchange, and more.
 Based in Chicago, Illinois.

 The Architectural Index.
 Designed mainly for architectural research, this site is a periodical index of architectural publications.
 Offers a free area covering older magazines (1982 - 1988), otherwise one must pay for the service.
 You'll still need to find the magazine, since only the name of the magazine, date, and page numbers of each article are listed at the site.